Expand Your CMS Capabilities with Our Plugin Store

 How event tracking provides deeper insights into user interactions

 Every scroll, click, or form submission tells a story.
-Event-based tracking enables businesses to optimize every stage of the funnel — not just the conversion point.
+Event-based tracking enables businesses to optimise every stage of the funnel — not just the final conversion point — and becomes one of the most actionable ad performance measurement techniques.

 Examples of key events to track for SaaS & eCommerce businesses*